-Despite these costs, there are strong economic reasons to restore lost or degraded wetlands, including substantial ecosystem services and preventing CO2 emissions from degraded wetlands.
-An estimate by The Nature Conservancy of California found that wetland restoration in California would result in over \$1 billion of avoided climate-related damages due to ecosystem services provided by expanded wetlands.
-This further highlights the importance of existing wetlands, which currently provide those services at no cost, and supports the need to study and invest in wetland restoration in the region.
-While healthy wetlands contribute meaningfully to negative emissions, degraded or inundated wetlands are predicted to emit more CO2 than they sequester.
+Nevertheless, there are strong economic reasons to restore lost or degraded wetlands.
+First, an estimate by The Nature Conservancy of California found that wetland restoration in California would result in over \$1 billion of avoided climate-related damages due to ecosystem services provided by expanded wetlands.17 This further highlights the importance of existing wetlands, which currently provide those services at no cost, and supports the need to study and invest in wetland restoration in the region.
+Second, while intact, healthy wetlands contribute meaningfully to negative emissions, degraded or inundated wetlands are predicted to emit more CO2 than they sequester.
 This could occur through sea level rise (SLR), land use change, or other natural or anthropogenic impacts.
-Wetland restoration and wetland migration, which is natural or anthropogenic land use change of upland ecosystems to wetlands as sea water inundation occurs, can mitigate some wetland loss and associated carbon emissions.
-Given the inevitability of SLR and of other impacts of climate change, restoring wetland and other blue carbon habitats will be important to blue carbon's ongoing contributions regional negative emissions and to critical ecosystem services that can bolster coastal climate resilience.45,78,79
+Wetland restoration and wetland migration, which is natural or anthropogenic land use change of upland ecosystems to wetlands as sea water inundation occurs, can mitigate some wetland loss and associated carbon emissions. ^{42,47,48} Given the inevitability of SLR and of other impacts of climate change, 78 restoring wetland and other blue carbon habitats will be important to blue carbon's ongoing contributions regional negative emissions and to critical ecosystem services that can bolster coastal climate resilience. ^{45,78,79}

 This analysis focused on wetlands and the potential loss of blue carbon habitats with SLR because regional wetlands are well mapped and the loss of wetlands with sea level rise is well studied.
-However, eelgrass habitats will also be affected by sea level rise, that eelgrass beds are critical blue carbon habitats, and that further study of eelgrass beds is critical to understanding regional NCSs (See Box 5.2).
+However, it is important to note that eelgrass habitats will also be affected by sea level rise, that eelgrass beds are critical blue carbon habitats, and that further study of eelgrass beds is critical to understanding regional NCSs (See Box 5.1).

-Box 5.2 - Eelgrass
+Box 5.1 - Eelgrass

 Eelgrass, which is also known as seagrass, grows in populations called eelgrass beds.
-Eelgrass beds are areas of shallow coastal and bay habitats where the dominant vegetation is Zostera marina or Z. pacifica, are important blue carbon habitats.
-As with marshes, they sequester carbon as they grow and are capable of storing carbon in their immediate surroundings as tissue and as compounds deposited into sediments.
-Eelgrass is slightly less efficient at sequestering and storing carbon than marshes and other wetlands, but they play an important role in sequestering carbon and offer many unique co-benefits, like creating habitat for marine life, reducing turbidity, and improving water quality.
+Eelgrass beds are areas of shallow coastal and bay habitats where the dominant vegetation is Z. marina or Z. pacifica, are important blue carbon habitats.
+38,41,80 As with marshes, they sequester carbon as they grow and are capable of storing carbon in their immediate surroundings as tissue and as compounds deposited into sediments.
+38,81 Eelgrass is slightly less efficient at sequestering and storing carbon than marshes and other wetlands, but they play an important role in sequestering carbon and offer many unique cobenefits, like creating habitat for marine life, reducing turbidity, and improving water quality.
+38,80

 Beyond the traditional carbon sequestration that plants provide, eelgrass beds offer two additional decarbonization benefits that are unique.
 First, eelgrass utilizes dissolved carbon in the water for photosynthesis.
 This dissolved carbon acidifies the water and is the primary driver behind the phenomenon of ocean acidification that causes ecological harm, perhaps most famously in leading to coral bleaching events.
-As such, eelgrass beds reduce the acidity of their immediate surroundings, which may offer some ecological benefits to other species and/or may facilitate additional drawdown of atmospheric CO2.81-83 Second, eelgrass is capable of transporting some of its sequestered carbon to the deep ocean.
-This means that restoring and protecting eelgrass beds will ensure that, on average, some fraction of the sequestered carbon will be locked away in the deep ocean for thousands to tens of thousands of years.
-Thus, eelgrass beds can offer some of the only NCSs that are essentially permanent.
+As such, eelgrass beds reduce the acidity of their immediate surroundings, which may offer some ecological benefits to other species and/or may facilitate additional drawdown of atmospheric CO2. ^{81-83} Second, eelgrass is capable of transporting some of its sequestered carbon to the deep ocean.40 This means that restoring and protecting eelgrass beds will ensure that, on average, some fraction of the sequestered carbon will be locked away in the deep ocean for thousands to tens of thousands of years.40 Thus, eelgrass beds can offer some of the only NCSs that are virtually permanent.